codingMustache/codingMustache/README.md

 ## Joke of the Day

-Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.
+My dog used to chase people on a bike a lot.
+It got so bad I had to take his bike away.

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+.at is the top-level domain for what country?
- 1. Kylobyte
+ 1. Argentina
- 2. Kibibyte
+ 2. Australia
- 3. Kilobyte
+ 3. Angola
- 4. Kelobyte
+ 4. Austria

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  Austria
 </details>